Cervical cancer

 Treatment for abnormal cells

-If your tests show that you have cervical cancer, your doctor may ask you to have a further test involving a scan.
-This might be a CT (computed tomography) scan, an MRI (magnetic resonance imaging) scan or a PET (positron emission tomography) scan.
+If tests show that you have cervical cancer, your doctor may ask you to have a scan.
+This might be a CT (computed tomography) scan, an MRI (magnetic resonance imaging) or a PET (positron emission tomography) scan.
 This is to see how far the cancer has grown into the tissues around your cervix and if it has spread further.

 How healthy are you?